Before getting started

 File structure

-This step lets you define the data to synchronize and the file structure required by your external software.
+This step lets you define the data to be synchronized and the file structure required by your external software.

 Header and body lines

-You can configure as many header lines as needed.
+You can set up as many header lines as needed.
 A header line may contain constants and empty cells.

 The body line is the line that lists employee data.
-When an export file is generated, the body line is repeated once for each employee to be exported (one employee = one line repetition).
+When an export file is generated, the body line is repeated once for each employee to be exported.
+It's possible to add multiple body lines.

 A line with no cells corresponds to an empty line in the file generated.